RobotLocomotion/drake-ros/bazel_ros2_rules/README.md

 This project provides rules to build and run against a ROS 2 distribution from Bazel.

+Please be sure to review [Alternatives](./ros2#alternatives) for Bazel tooling for use with the ROS 2 ecosystem.

 ## Features

 - Automatic ROS 2 overlay scraping, `symlink` or `merge`-installed